echeverrimontes/GISPython/README.md

 To check if you have correctly installed it, type windows key and r, then type: python, enter, once in the python shell, type: import gdal, enter, if you have no mistakes you have correctly installed GDAL.

 6.)
-Now we need to install matplotlib, we can do so by going to the console (windows key and r, then enter) and type:
+Now we need to install matplotlib, we can do so by going to the console (windows key and r, type cmd and then press enter) and type:

 pip install matplotlib